studio24/mac-setup/apple-id.md

 ## Setting up your Apple ID

-You will receive an invitation via email containing:
+If you don't already have an Apple ID using your Studio 24 email, you will receive an invitation via email containing:

 * Your managed Apple ID eg: user@studio24.net
 * Your temporary password